npo-poms/scripts/README.md

 Groovy/Java
 -----------
-Since POMS is written in Java, it is actually feasable to use it's domain-objects in your scripts.
-A Rest-client in java is available and is in use at VPRO.
+Since POMS is written in Java, it is actually feasible to use its domain objects in your scripts.
+A rest client in java is available and is in use at VPRO.